 Major centre District centre Neighbourhood centre Streetscape Buildings on main streets in the centre core, and along major movement corridors such as connector streets in the frame should be built to the street alignment for at least 75 per cent of the street frontage.
 Initial development stages should achieve at least a partial "Main Street" retail precinct.
 See Appendix B - Centre Staging for an example of how this can be achieved.
 Buildings on a main street or connector street should be built to the street alignment for at least two-thirds of the street frontage.
 Building scale Buildings built to the street alignment are commensurate in scale with the width of the street.
 The minimum height for buildings built to the street alignment is 2 storeys (see Figure 1).
-Ground level Built to street alignment buildings provide an awning over the footpath for weather the street alignment buildings provide an awning over the footpath for weather the street alignment buildings provide an awning over the footpath for weather the street alignment buildings provide an awning over the footpath for weather the street alignment buildings provide an awning over the footpath for weather the street alignment buildings provide an awning over the footpath for weather the street alignment buildings provide an awning over the footpath for weather the street alignment buildings provide an awning over the footpath for weather the street alignment buildings provide an awning over the footpath for weather the street alignment buildings provide an awning over the footpath for weather the street alignment buildings provide and awning over the street alignment buildings provide alignment b · The ground floor of buildings on active frontages (including mid-block pedestrian w should accommodate high activity uses such as retail, entertainment or community present an interesting facade with extensive use of windows and doors (see Figure use frontages should be avoided.
-Large format retail uses such as supermarkets or department stores should be sleeved by smaller retail and similar uses along active frontages. nt or community activities, oors (see Figure 2).
-Long single supermarkets or discount CPTED Ensure that built form incorporates CPTED principles for the design of buildings.
-In particular, buildings fronting public realm such as streets, parks, plazas, walkways and the like should b designed to provide significant opportunities for passive surveillance of the public realm.
+Ground level Built to street alignment buildings provide an awning over the footpath for weather protection.
+Awnings may need to be set back from the kerb or include cut-outs to allow for street trees.
+The ground floor of buildings on active frontages (including mid-block pedestrian walkways) should accommodate high activity uses such as retail, entertainment or community activities, present an interesting facade with extensive use of windows and doors (see Figure 2).
+Long single use frontages should be avoided.
+Large format retail uses such as supermarkets or discount department stores should be sleeved by smaller retail and similar uses along active street frontages.
+CPTED Ensure that built form incorporates CPTED principles for the design of buildings.
+In particular, buildings fronting public realm such as streets, parks, plazas, walkways and the like should be designed to provide significant opportunities for passive surveillance of the public realm.
 Building typology Within centre cores and along active frontages, podium and tower building forms are preferred for taller buildings.
 This allows podiums to address the street frontages and towers to be appropriately oriented to take advantage of solar access, views and breezes.
-Generally low-rise buildings Perimeter built forms with zero s podiums. ide and rear setbacks for Upper levels Upper levels of buildings have vis roof forms (see Figure 3) (Refer to and high rise buildings for furthe o PDA Guideline no.8 - Medium Not applicable Corners Buildings on corners must address both street frontages.
+Perimeter built forms with zero side and rear setbacks for podiums.
+Generally low-rise buildings Upper levels Upper levels of buildings have visually interesting facades and roof forms (see Figure 3) (Refer to PDA Guideline no.8 - Medium and high rise buildings for further information).
+Not applicable Corners Buildings on corners must address both street frontages.
 Corners should be expressed as stronger visual elements, including feature building entries.